Parasha for the Week: Mishpatim: Exodus 21:1 – 24:18

 Eidut are “testimonies.”
 These Mitzvot serve as a “sign” between us and G-d.
 For example, resting on Shabbat reminds us that G-d rested on the seventh day.
 Passover reminds us of the miracle of the Exodus.

 Chukim are Mitzvot which have no apparent logical reason.
-Examples include the wearing wool and linen in one garment (Shatnez) etc.
+Examples include the Kashrut laws, the prohibition of eating pork, or of wearing wool and linen in one garment, etc.